Jordan's Furniture: History

-The company was started by Samuel Tatelman, who sold furniture from a truck for a decade until opening a store in Waltham, Massachusetts in 1928.
+The company was started by Samuel Tatelman, who sold furniture from a truck for a decade until opening a store in Waltham, Massachusetts, in 1928.
 In 1940, his son Edward joined the business.
 In 1973, Edward's sons Barry and Eliot took over the business.
 They stopped advertising on the back page of the Waltham paper and started advertising on radio.
 The origin of the company's name is uncertain; Barry once said that their grandfather chose the name out of a hat.
 Samuel Tatelman died in 1979, and Edward Tatelman died in 1980.

 In 1983, Barry and Eliot built and opened the Nashua, New Hampshire, location.
 In 1987, they opened the Avon, Massachusetts, location, creating the largest traffic jam ever recorded on Route 24.
 Barry and Eliot had to go on the radio to beg people not to come, while customers stood in line for hours waiting for their turn to go into the showroom.

 On April 17, 1998, Barry and Eliot opened the then-largest Jordan's Furniture, in Natick, Massachusetts.
 With 120000 sqft of showroom space and a Mardi Gras/Bourbon Street theme, the location introduced Jordan's to the MetroWest area.

 In October 1999, the Tatelman brothers sold the company and its four retail locations to conglomerate Berkshire Hathaway.
 At the time of the sale, Barry and Eliot said it would enable them to give their children the freedom to choose any career, and would help the Tatelmans to open more stores.
 Each employee received a financial gift of 50 cents for every hour ever worked at Jordan's.
 Operationally, Barry and Eliot remained at the helm as integral parts of the company, while still starring in the brand's radio and television commercials.

 The Waltham store closed in October 2004, the same month that the Reading, Massachusetts, store opened, becoming the largest of Jordan's locations.
 It includes a complete showroom, warehouse, dining, and entertainment.
-In addition, Jordan's opened a 750000 sqft warehouse and office complex in Taunton, Massachusetts.
+In addition, Jordan's opened a 750000 sqft warehouse and office complex in East Taunton, Massachusetts.
 In 2005, the warehouse underneath the Avon store was converted into the Colossal Clearance Center, containing over 60000 sqft of clearance merchandise.

-Barry Tatelman left the company in December 2006, "to pursue other interests" including helping to produce the Broadway show Dirty Rotten Scoundrels.
+Barry Tatelman left the company in December 2006, to pursue other interests including helping to produce the Broadway show Dirty Rotten Scoundrels.

 In December 2015, Jordan's Furniture opened its doors in New Haven, Connecticut, in the building that formerly housed the New Haven Register, with Warren Buffett attending the grand opening.
 In 2020, the company opened a location at The Maine Mall in South Portland.
+In 2023, the company opened a location at the Westfarms Mall in Farmington, Connecticut.